SAP-samples/btp-data-to-value-workshop/README.md

 - active book sales data since 2021 from SAP S/4HANA Cloud
 - archived historic book sales data from 2011 to 2020 in AWS S3

-As an SAP partner, you’ll help to address business questions such as:
+As an SAP partner, you’ll help John to address business questions such as:
 - quarterly books sales trend
 - top best-selling books/authors, and drill down to insight about specific book sales trend etc
 - book sales forecast and planning
 - book recommendation with machine learning to improve the customer purchasing experience and upsales.
-- book genre clustering with machine learning to
+- book genre clustering with machine learning to automate the book genre prediction for new books.
 - ...

 ### Solution Architecture